 Covered Bridges: romantic New England

 Do you know this?

-Sources: On-site research and with support from Discover New England.
+Sources: own research on site and with support from Discover New England.
+We are very grateful for this.
 However, our opinions remain our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline

-Photos: © Copyright s.
-Image texts for the individual photos
+Photos: © Copyright see captions for the individual photos as well as Monika Fuchs and TravelWorldOnline

+Covered Bridges: romantic New England